Giovanni Kyeremateng

-Giovanni Kyeremateng (born 20 February 1991) is an Italian footballer of Ghanaian descent who plays as a forward for Vastese.
+Giovanni Kyeremateng (born 20 February 1991) is an Italian footballer of Ghanaian descent who plays as a forward for Serie D club Caratese.

 Career

 Youth career

 Born in Arona, Piedmont, Giovanni started his career with his elder brother Basty at Internazionale.
 He played from Pulcini Regionali team in 2001–02 season to Allievi Nazionali under-17 team in 2007–08 season, winning the league champion with Giovanissimi Nazionali team in 2006.
 He also loaned to Allievi team of Pro Sesto in the first half of 2007–08 season along with Cristiano Biraghi, Marco Puntoriere and Domenico Maiese.
 He returned to Inter Allievi Nazionali in January 2008 and scored a goal in the round 16 of the league playoffs.